 How much higher are your exercise costs, relative to what you think they are?

 Definition: surprise factor = (exercise cost including taxes) / (strike price * number of options)

 For instance, someone in the following situation would have a surprise factor of 8.0x:

 In theory, there's no limit to this metric.
-When you exercise, your tax liability is driven by the 409A valuation of the company, which can grow indefinitely.
+When you exercise, your tax liability is driven by the 409A valuation (also known as fair market value) of the company, which can grow indefinitely.

 I pulled a quick sample from recent users on the Secfi platform.
 With N=25 this is by no means representative, but it sketches an idea of the impact of exercise taxation in practice.

 The sample includes employees from companies such as